DHI CERTIFICATION PROGRAMS

 The DHT credential recognizes those who have displayed the competence to provide detailing, estimating, and project management skills on projects with an intermediate level of complexity of occupancy type, and product and code application.

 Thousands of industry members like you have already qualified by taking DHI education over the years, or from other education, being mentored, or good old fashioned on-the-job training and experience!
 Now, you just need to take the DHT exam.
 Not sure if you’re ready?
-We also offer a free DHT Practice Exam.
+We also offer a free DHT Practice Exam and an exam prep course.

 Building Block Certifications